1. What you need to buy for your newborn

 Marie-Louise, the Modern Midwife, is an expert Midwife and author.
 Alongside her professional interest, Marie-Louise has personal experience of motherhood, and has just given birth to a little girl.
 She has been regularly documenting her experiences on her Instagram.

-WaterWipes are the world’s purest baby wipes, made with 99.9% water and a drop of fruit extract, they are proven to be purer than cotton wool and water.
+WaterWipes® are made with 99.9% water and a drop of fruit extract, they are proven to be purer than cotton wool and water.
 For more information on WaterWipes, please visit the WaterWipes homepage.